 Workshops

 The host county/circuit is welcome to suggest workshops for the conference.
 However, all workshop proposals must be submitted to the Program Committee who is responsible for organizing and selecting the training curriculum.
 Proposal forms can be obtained either from the Program Committee Chairs or on the IPCSA website.
-Typically, workshop proposals must be submitted no later than four months prior to the conference.
+Workshop proposals must be submitted no later than four months prior to the conference.

+The Executive Board has approved funding for 18 workshops (6 on Wednesday afternoon; 6 on Thursday morning; 6 on Thursday afternoon.)

 Evening Events